dimitar-ivanov-ivanov/voltpay-writer/README.md

 ## Voltpay Payment Writer

 This Service is responsible for writing payments for Voltpay.
+This is an experiment for me to try to make a system that writes 100K transactions per second.
 The reading logic is offloaded to a separate service to ensure that there is no contention for CPU/Resources between reading and writing, so both are in separate services and can independently scaled and deployed.
 Neither of these microservices know of each other's existence as they communicate through Kafka topic.